 - Security and regulation: WorldFirst is government regulated and holds its customers' funds separate from the company's own.

 - Established: 2004.

-WorldFirst is regulated in Australia by ASIC (the Australian Securities and Investments Commission), which is the body that regulates finance companies to protect consumers.
+WorldFirst is regulated in Australia by ASIC, which is the body that regulates finance companies to protect consumers.
 Part of ASIC's Client Money regulation means that WorldFirst has to keep its customers' funds separate from its own.
-This protects their users' money if the company runs into financial difficulties.
+This protects its users' money if the company runs into financial difficulties.

 Two-factor authentication (2FA) allows you an extra layer of security.
 It requires you to use two types of verification when you're logging into your account.
 These are usually your password and a number either sent to you by text or generated by an authenticator.

 How does WorldFirst compare to other business transfer services?

 You are about to post a question on finder.com.au:

 - Do not enter personal information (eg. surname, phone number, bank details) as your question will be made public